rajannpatel/ubuntupbx/deploy-to-gcp.md

     # As represented in /usr/share/zoneinfo.
 An empty string ('') will result in UTC time being used.
     {% set TIMEZONE = 'America/New_York' %}

+    # TIME TO REBOOT FOR SECURITY AND BUGFIX PATCHES IN XX:XX FORMAT
+    {% set SECURITY_REBOOT_TIME = "03:00" %}

     # =========================
     # END OF SETTING VARIABLES
     ```